AIRTucha/amonad/README.md

 ### Error handling

-The second argument of *bind()* method is handler responsible for processing of unexpected behavior.
-It work a bit differently for *Result* and *Maybe*. *None* has no value, that's why its callback doesn't have argument.
+The second argument of the *bind()* method is handler responsible for the processing of unexpected behaviour.
+It works a bit differently for *Result* and *Maybe*. *None* has no value, that's why its callback doesn't have an argument.
 Additionally, it doesn't accept mapping to the value, since it should produce another *None* which also cannot contain any data.
 But returning of Just might be utilized to recovery *Maybe*.
-It is also possible to pass void procedure to perform some side effect, for example logging. *Failure* oriented handler works a bit more similar the first one.
-It accepts two kinds of output values: value of Throwable and *monad* of the *Result* type.
+It is also possible to pass a void procedure to perform some side effect, for example, logging. *Failure* oriented handler works a bit more similar the first one.
+It accepts two kinds of output values: the value of Throwable and *monad* of the *Result* type.

 ```typescript
 // tries to divide number e by n, recoveries to Infinity if division is not possible